bebound/hugo_blog/content/post/semi-supervised-text-classification-using-doc2vec-and-label-spreading.md

 ## Classification by `doc2vec` and Label Spreading {#classification-by-doc2vec-and-label-spreading}

-Keyword-based classification sometimes produces the wrong result, as it can't using the symantic information in the text.
+Keyword-based classification sometimes produces the wrong result, as it can't using the semantic information in the text.
 Fortunately, Google has open sourced `word2vec`, which can be used to produce semantically meaningful word embeddings.
 Furthermore, sentences can also be converted to vectors by using `doc2vec`.
 Sentences which has closed meaning also have short vector distance.

 So the problem is how to classify these vectors.